-What Are The 3 Stages Of Psychosis, And How Can You Recognize Them?
+What Are The Three Stages Of Psychosis, And How Can You Recognize Them?

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Psychosis can have dramatic symptoms that cause an affected individual to see and hear things that aren’t there, exhibit confusing behavior, and develop false beliefs that seem resistant to evidence or logic.
+Psychosis can have dramatic symptoms that cause an affected individual to sense stimuli that aren’t there, exhibit confusing behavior, and develop false beliefs that seem resistant to evidence or logic.
 Yet these symptoms don’t usually appear out of the blue.
 Psychosis commonly occurs in three distinct stages.
 Knowing how they typically unfold may help you recognize the warning signs in yourself or a loved one.

 Mental health experts usually categorize the phases of psychosis as prodromal, acute, and recovery.
 In general, only the acute phase involves the frequent appearance of active psychotic symptoms, such as delusions and hallucinations.
 In the prodromal and recovery periods, an individual may display disturbances in thinking and behavior while still being mostly aware of what is and isn’t real.
 Therapy can often be helpful during the prodromal and recovery phases.